 If making homemade sausages is something you enjoy, then creating your own sausage spices is something you may be interested in.
 This herby blend will add far more flavours and aromas than a dull commercial seasoning.
 It also works great with home cooked hamburgers, breakfast patties etc. (See the bottom of the page for other recipes)

 Note: When making your blends, I recommend using as many whole spices as you can.
 Sometimes you may not have them all.
 If this is the case use pre-ground powders, just reduce the quantities by half.
-For example 2 tablespoons whole fennel seeds would equal 1 tablespoon ground fennel etc.
+For example 2 tablespoons whole fennel seeds would equal 1 tablespoon ground fennel.
+Reduce any others you don't have whole by half as well and stir in with any other powders when making.

 What You'll Need: (makes about 6 tbsp)